mutahiwachira/biodiversity/readme.md

 Since the app is setup with a database already, it should be relatively simple to write information back to the database.
 Users should be able to save and bookmark their various filters.
 In the present form of the app, that may not be so useful, but if the app were to go into production, feature requests would eventually yield a subset of features that benefit heavily from personalization.

 Locale based personalization would be more important.
 The app is more intuitive if it starts in the country where the individual is located.
 In addition, animals are often known by common names in a local language.
 At the very least, localization of the common names in the database would improve usability of the app.

+## Usability

+The app currently includes very little help for the user.
+Some attempt were made to make the app intuitive by providing casually phrased headings, but this is not nerely sufficient.
+Captions, descriptions and modal dialogs (as in the `shinyhelper` package) would be useful in helping the users use the app and correctly understand the data.

 ## Multimedia